YXGuan/disinfection_robot/README.md

 3. Navigation
 - mostly rely on ultrasonic sensor for wall following/obstacle avoidance and infrard sensor for line following
-- Simulation software: Webot (by Cyber robotics)
+- Simulation software: Webot ( Cyber Robotics)

 ###Please use the discussion board if you have any ideas/critques/ suggestions
 ###feel free to send me an e-mail if you have any question --> guany27@mcmaster.ca